filip-swinarski/contratiempo/content/static-content.md

 Matuszeska's „Studio Tańców Orientalnych i Flamenco” ("Oriental and Flamenco Dance Studio").
-She cooperates with "Teatr Tańca Nie Tylko Flamenco" ("Not Only Flamenco  Dance Theatre") - she is a co-creator of Carmen Concierto spectacle. marta had an opportunity top accompany many Spanish singers and dancers, both in Poland and during fraquent visits to Seville, where she raises her skills.
+She cooperates with "Teatr Tańca Nie Tylko Flamenco" ("Not Only Flamenco  Dance Theatre") - she is a co-creator of Carmen Concierto spectacle.
+Marta had an opportunity top accompany many Spanish singers and dancers, both in Poland and during fraquent visits to Seville, where she raises her skills.